 As previously discussed, with S-209 in place all AMMA is illegal by default in Canada.
 Provinces must designate the sport to make it lawful.
 Ontario has no such framework.

 Ontario has passed the Athletics Control Act which sets out a framework to regulate a “professional contest or exhibition“.
 Interestingly,the Ontario Regulation passed pursuant to the ACA states that “Mixed martial arts are designated as a professional sport for the purpose of the definition of “professional contest or exhibition” in section 1 of the Act.”
 This language appears to make all MMA events ‘professional‘ subject to Athletics Commissioner licencing but the Athletics Commissioner does not see it that way.
 If you seek a licence from the AC for an amateur event you will be turned down.
+Limits on the Athletic Commissioner’s jurisdiction has also been judicially canvassed confirming it does not extend to amateur events.

 Given the AC’s position that they do not regulate AMMA you have to look at the amateur legislative framework.
 This is where the landscape is barren.
 There is no statute or regulation designating a list of permitted amateur combat sports in Ontario.